mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Monitor.md

 Destroy a created monitor.
 The monitor must not have relationships to any servers in order to be destroyed.

+This endpoint also supports the `force=yes` parameter that will unconditionally delete the monitor by first unlinking it from all servers that it uses.

 #### Response

 Monitor is deleted: